LewisIsWorking/PathWarsWiki/Writerside/topics/Character-Lore-Builder.md

 ## Backstory by Year.

-Now find out the current campaign's current year.
+Now find out the current campaign's current in-game year.
 For Doomsday Funtime it is currently 4710 AR.
 If your character is 25 years old, then your character was born in 4685 AR.